Case study · Building in public

 Remotion

-Frames, <Sequence>, <Player>, renderMedia — the video engine.
-The one dependency the product is genuinely built around.
+Frames, <Sequence>, <Player>, and real Lambda rendering — the video engine, and the one dependency the whole product is built around.

 React 19 + TypeScript (strict)